Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Group Tests and Best Buys

-Backpacking packs for hiking will come in a variety of sizes and the size that’s best for you depends on the trips you intend on undertaking.
+Backpacking packs for hiking come in a variety of sizes.
+The size that’s best for you depends on the trips you intend on undertaking.
 If you’re trekking between huts or hostels, especially in warmer weather, a 35-litre backpack should be adequate.
-The 35L packs reviewed below were perfect for a hostel-to-hostel walk in the Brecon Beacons for example.
 Ultralight backpackers – the types of people who chop off half their toothbrush – will also stick to around 35L for longer trips with a tarp or tent outer.

 For those who like backpacking with a bit more comfort at night, or in colder months when you need a heftier sleeping bag and sleeping mat, something between 38 and 55 litres should be right.
-Anywhere beyond that and frankly, you’ve got too much stuff for an enjoyable multi-day trekking trip.
 Backpacks over 55L should suit anyone heading into areas of wilderness for long periods of time, when there’s little chance of resupplying and you have to carry everything you need in with you.

 OM testers Joy and Giles trialling two packs from Osprey.
 Photo: Chris Johnson